Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Methodology

 \section{Methodology}

-To optimize paratransit operations, this paper solves the Joint Rider Trip Planning and Crew Shift Scheduling Problem (JRTPCSSP) as introduced by \citep{lu2024boosting}.
-This section formally describes the problem and models it as a Constraint Programming (CP) problem.
-Detailed implementation steps are provided to solve this CP through the Google OR-Tools Routing Library.
-This includes several important details that are necessary to achieve good performance in practice, and an acceleration technique to further speed up the solver.
+This section formally describes the problem of optimizing paratransit operations and models it as a CP problem.
+It also documents the implementation choices used to solve this CP through the Google OR-Tools Routing Library in the experiments.
+These choices are presented as part of the experimental setup rather than as universal best practices, and Section~\ref{sec:results} empirically evaluates the impact of the proposed acceleration technique.

+The problem solved here matches the Joint Rider Trip Planning and Crew Shift Scheduling Problem (JRTPCSSP) as introduced by \cite{lu2024boosting}.
+Following prior work and consistent with the current workflow of the partner agency, the proposed model assumes a reservation-based (static) setting in which requests are received one day in advance, and the day-ahead schedule is optimized with complete information.
+However, the CP model presented here can be readily adapted to a dynamic setting by employing a rolling-horizon framework, which represents an interesting direction for future research.